tommypraeger/amplify-js/docs/media/analytics_guide.md

 The CLI will prompt configuration options for the Analytics category such as Amazon Pinpoint resource name and analytics event settings.

-{The Analytics category utilizes the Authentication category behind the scenes to authorize your app to send analytics events.}
+The Analytics category utilizes the Authentication category behind the scenes to authorize your app to send analytics events.
 {: .callout .callout--info}

 The `add` command automatically creates a backend configuration locally.
 To update your backend run: